s5546/logParser/README.md

 - CLI: typing a null byte anywhere causes program to crash

 	tbh this feels like it's above me?

+- The read speed seems wildly inconsistent- see logParservsGrep06-05-19.png

+	Shows average times over 1250 trials, LP has a std dev. of **~5** but grep has ~1 std devs

+	Might just be bad testing?
+LP was first and i started testing that before the workday ended (i.e. while i was still doing things)

 ----
 Example files included: